 Of important note, Los Gatos is also a town of artists.
 Los Gatos has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Los Gatos’s character.

-Los Gatos is a somewhat ethnically-diverse town.
+Los Gatos is a very ethnically-diverse town.
 The people who call Los Gatos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Los Gatos residents report their race to be White, followed by Asian.
-Important ancestries of people in Los Gatos include Irish, English, Italian, and European.
+Important ancestries of people in Los Gatos include German, Irish, English, European, and Italian.

 The most common language spoken in Los Gatos is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.